André Hoffmann (businessman)

-As a philanthropist, he has been an advocate for sustainability and environmental protection, serving as International Vice-president of the World Wide Fund for Nature (WWF) from 2007 to 2017.
-He has also been on the boards of Wetlands International, the global non-profit organisation dedicated to the conservation and restoration of wetland ecosystems.
+As a philanthropist, he has been an advocate for sustainability and environmental protection, and was international vice-president of the World Wide Fund for Nature (WWF) from 2007 to 2017.
+He has also been on the boards of Wetlands International, a non-profit organisation dedicated to the conservation and restoration of wetland ecosystems.

 Early life

 Born on 31 May 1958 in Basel, Switzerland, André Hoffmann is the son of Daria Hoffmann-Razumovsky and Luc Hoffmann, a conservationist and philanthropist.

 He studied economics at the University of St. Gallen, and holds an MBA from INSEAD, completed in 1990.

 Career

 In 1991, Hoffmann joined Nestlé UK.
 Three years later, he established a family office specialized in wealth management.

 In 1996, he became a member of the board of Roche holding, the world's second-largest pharmaceutical company, established by his grandfather.

 He owns 1.5% of the company and has been vice chairman since 2006.

 He is on the board of Genentech, a fully owned subsidiary based in San Francisco, California.

 An early investor in the Maryland-based start-up Inovalon, which manages and analyses healthcare data, and is a non-executive director.

 He is a member of the Club of Rome, a member of the board of Trustees of the World Economic Forum, a member the Center for the Fourth Industrial Revolution in San Francisco, and a member of the board of SystemIQ, a company that intends to “drive positive disruption in economic systems”.